User Tools

 Inexpensive consumer hot water showers can be adapted to provide water for both a bathroom shower and faucet, but I think they don't have the capacity to vary the wattage applied based on water flow rate.

-So if someone uses the bathroom sink while the shower is being used, the water temperature arriving at the shower would drop.
+For a constant wattage, if someone increases the flow rate by using the bathroom sink while the shower is being used, the water temperature arriving at the shower would drop.

 Perhaps for simplicity and cheaper hardware, each point of use would have it's own heater.